 Fruits custard - a delicious dessert made with cut fruits, milk and custard powder.
 I always prefer to have fruits as such hence I would prefer this fruits custard as a rare treat.
 But this fruits custard recipe is definitely one of the best way to have fruits for the kids who don't want to eat fruits.

 This fruits custard can be given to babies after one year.
 Custard powder is made up of corn flour/corn scratch and vanilla extract.
-Hence you could try this recipe with a tbsp of corn flour and 1/4 tsp of vanilla extract if you couldn't source custard powder.Now Let's get on to check how to make this easy fruits custard recipe for toddlers & kids.
+Hence you could try this recipe with a tablespoon of corn flour and ¼ teaspoon of vanilla extract if you couldn't source custard powder.Now Let's get on to check how to make this easy fruits custard recipe for toddlers & kids.

 Fruits Custard Recipe for Toddlers and Kids